-This Dutch Baby Pancake Recipe is a perfect weekend breakfast!
+This Dutch Baby Pancake Recipe (also called a German Pancake or Puff Pancake) is a perfect weekend breakfast!
 Serves up to 6 people.
 Enjoy with a selection of fresh fruit!

 The great thing about this breakfast is that you get all the best parts of a pancake, without having to stand at the stove and flip endless batches while everyone eats all of your hard work.
 One dish with this Dutch Baby recipe, and we all get to eat at the same time.

 It doesn’t have to be perfect to be delicious!

 It’s funny, every time we make one of these puffed pancakes they always look a little different.
 The way they puff up is totally unpredictable and you just never know what you’re going to get…except that it’s always guaranteed to be delicious.
 But don’t be alarmed when your Dutch Baby is sky high right out of the oven, then 30 seconds later it’s flat as, well, a pancake.
 It’s all part of the process and charm of this delicious pancake.

 What to add to a Dutch Baby Pancake?

 Now how to enjoy these puffed pancakes?
 Everyone in my family likes to dress their piece of puffed pancake a little differently.
 Some like maple syrup and others, like myself, enjoy it with cinnamon & sugar sprinkled on top, or a little sprinkle of powdered sugar.
 Oh and butter.
 I like mine served hot with lots and lots of butter.
 Then when we’re done, we all politely fight over all of the delicious crispy buttery bits on the bottom of the pan…you’ll see exactly what I mean when you make one of your own.

 Dutch Baby Pancake Recipe Tips: